• Skip to primary navigation

 Yes, you can freeze the uncooked chops in the marinade.
 Transfer the chops and the marinade to a Ziploc bag and freeze for up to 3 months.

-To use, defrost overnight in the refrigerator, then remove the chops from the marinade and fry as per the recipe instructions.
+To use, defrost overnight in the refrigerator, remove the chops from the marinade and fry as per the recipe instructions.

 Make in advance